UCSB-CCS-CS/F13-CS1L/ProjectOverviews/bench612.md

       Then make it so that buildings can be placed on terrain properly.
       Then make units that can by placed on terrain properly and add pathing.

+# Goal for 10/10/2013

+(Ben: write in a goal here in terms of what your code will be able to do a week from today.)